advocations/skype/Skype/WebSDK/docs/PTUIControlsConversationControl.md

 <a name="setup"> </a>
 ## Add the Conversation Control to a webpage

-The below sections walk through the process to initialize the Skype Web SDK API endpoint, add state change event logic for conversation invitations, and a button click event handler for starting a new IM conversation.
+The following sections walk through the process to initialize the Skype Web SDK API endpoint, add state change event logic for conversation invitations, and a button click event handler for starting a new IM conversation.

 ---